 Life: April 19, 1947 – January 20, 1985

 An invention demo turned out to be a fatal death show when Karel Soucek rolled down from the roof of Houston Astrodome in his self-made shock-absorbent barrel.
 He was to land in a water tank kept 180-feet below, but the barrel hit the rim of the tank causing fatal injuries to him.

 Soucek easily recovered the cost by the sale of his stunt videos.
-He wanted to make a museum at the Niagara Falls to popularize himself and talked out an investor for the funding.
+He wanted to make a museum at Niagara Falls to popularize himself and talked to an investor for the funding.
 The Houston stunt he performed was to convince the investment corporation that his self-boasted stunt was not a one-time act.